 The Doctor implements an emergency protocol in the TARDIS to send Rose home in the TARDIS in case he faces a threat where he's about to die at the hands of an opponent who mustn't be allowed to get their hands on the TARDIS.

-(We see the recording in The Parting of the Ways, and it must have been set up at some point between Rose and Bad Wolf.
-I suggest that it happens shortly after Dalek as a reaction to both the unexpected survival of a Dalek and to Rose nearly being exterminated.)
+Notes: We see this, along with a recorded message from the Doctor, in The Parting of the Ways.
+It must have been set up at some point between Rose and Bad Wolf.
+I suggest that it happens shortly after Dalek as a reaction to both the unexpected survival of a Dalek and to Rose nearly being exterminated.

 The Doctor and Rose visit several spaceships, maybe a few more space stations, and probably make several more trips to Earth.

 Notes: In The Monsters Inside the Doctor and Rose talk about having visited spacestations and spaceships (both in the plural), and having visited Rose's planet so often that they could get T-Shirts made up.
 We've seen them visiting two space stations but no spaceships.
 So there have been at least two unrecorded adventures.

 The TARDIS lands on the alien planet Justice Prime, part of the Justicia Solar System, a giant prison complex.
 The Doctor is incarcerated in the SCAT-house, a prison for non-humans where they are forced to help in scientific research.
 Rose is sent to a young offenders institute, where she .
 The Doctor uses his scientific knowledge to arrange for Rose to be sent to join him, whilst she has discovered a Raxacoricofallapatorian posing as a senior guard at her prison.